Sasse Museum of Art

-The Sasse Museum of Art, formerly known as the Inland Empire Museum of Art (IEMA), was founded 2015 in as a nonprofit art museum located in Upland, California.
+The Sasse Museum of Art, formerly known as the Inland Empire Museum of Art (IEMA), was founded 2015 in as a nonprofit art museum located in Pomona, California.
 The museum relies on donations and public support.

 History

 In 2015 the museum was in search of a permanent location.
 The museum sought a location near Rancho Cucamonga because of its proximity to Los Angeles.
 The museum eventually found a location in Upland California.
 It is now based in Pomona, California, part of the Inland Empire, a metropolitan area situated directly east of the Los Angeles metropolitan area.

 The museum in 2022 has moved to Pomona at 300 South Thomas Street; Pomona California 91766 located in the Progress Building in the basement level.